Phillips Faculty Fellowships

 - Application Deadline: 15 September of the year preceding the fellowship

 In an effort to encourage faculty scholarship and professional development, the College offers the Phillips Faculty Fellowships on a competitive basis.
 No application for external funding is required to apply for a Phillips Fellowship.
 To be eligible for paid or unpaid leaves, faculty members shall be teaching full time in the College for no fewer than three consecutive years between leaves of any kind.
-Exceptions are granted for medical disability and parental leaves and by petition to the Committee of Five.
-The Committee of Five make decisions about Phillips Fellowships in the early fall.
+Exceptions are granted for medical disability and parental leaves and by petition to the Academic Affairs Council.
+The Academic Affairs Council makes decisions about Phillips Fellowships in the early fall.

 Funded by the endowment established by Charles Franklin Phillips, fourth president of Bates, and his wife, Evelyn M. Phillips, Phillips Fellowships award excellence among Bates’ scholar-teachers.
 The fellowships are designed to provide an opportunity for faculty members to gain an academic year leave at their full base salary in order to pursue significant scholarship.
 Fellowships include support for the replacement of the faculty recipient and up to $4,000 on a reimbursement basis during the year of the fellowship for travel and research expenses.
 Two or three Phillips Fellowships are usually awarded each year.